-than one pension scheme.
-For example, a worker maybe in It is true that digital technology is now a necessity for business the National Social Security Scheme (NSSF), one or more growth in almost all institutions; more and more organisations Occupational Retirement Benefits Schemes (especially are leveraging it to improve processes and drive profitable if he has changed jobs and deferred part of the benefits) business models.
-The pension industry cannot afford to be as well as an Individual Retirement Scheme.
-A digital left behind as other service providers embrace technology dashboard can allow consolidation of the information from to provide quality services to their members.
-The industry these different schemes to give the member a picture of his must now integrate digital technology into its operations, for overall retirement financial health. growth and better service delivery.
+It is true that digital technology is now a necessity for business growth in almost all institutions; more and more organisations are leveraging it to improve processes and drive profitable business models.
+The pension industry cannot afford to be left behind as other service providers embrace technology to provide quality services to their members.
+The industry must now integrate digital technology into its operations, for growth and better service delivery.